softdev629/crypto-ai-server/README.md

-Sure!
-Here's the updated README with the specified configuration sections:

 # Crypto Chatbot WebSocket API Backend

 Welcome to the Crypto Chatbot WebSocket API Backend!
 This project is designed to provide API WebSocket endpoints specifically for a cryptocurrency-focused chatbot.
 Built with the modern FastAPI framework, this backend leverages the Langchain NLP framework to deliver insightful and intelligent chat interactions about cryptocurrencies.